 Should I be concerned about Palmer amaranth in my prairie strips?

 Resources are available to help identify and eradicate Palmer amaranth.
 The ISU Extension Store hosts a brochure and accompanying video to assist with differentiating Palmer amaranth from related species in Iowa: waterhemp and other problematic pigweeds.
-Early detection is imperative for stopping this weed from infesting your land.
+Early detection is imperative for stopping this weed.

 The first defense against Palmer amaranth and many other aggressive weeds within your native planting is to purchase amaranth-free prairie seeds from a reputable seed dealer.
 Reputable seed dealers will regularly scout their production fields and remove weedy plants before they go to seed.